Visa-free entry to China – current regulations at a glance

 Our Opinion

-In summary, China offers many ways to enter the country more easily for both tourism and business purposes.
-However, it is advisable to check the various entry options before travelling and to check the Chinese Embassy or Chinese Visa Application Service Centre websites for the latest regulations, as these can change at short notice.
+Overall, for both tourism and business purposes, Mainland China offers a wide range of entry options, some of which are considerably simplified.
+Nevertheless, it is advisable to check the various entry options before travelling and to check the websites of the Chinese embassy, consulate general or Chinese Visa Application Service Centre for the latest regulations, as these can change at short notice.

 Deutschland Weltweit Search Menu